AkmalRegov/movie-website/README.md

 1. Login

    - Using username and password (created in www.themoviedb.org)
-     //This one, I did using the v4 API, directs user to tmdb website,
-     // they need to login there and then authenticate their tokens.
+     - This one, I did using the v4 API, directs user to tmdb website, they need to login there and then authenticate their tokens.

 2. Home
    - Listing of Trending Movies